zerasul/mdbook_en/1introduction/introduction.md

 Although some may think I'm somewhat young (37 years old) for the Mega Drive, I guess because my family environment and owning a Mega Drive when I was a kid I always let myself spend hours and hours playing _Sonic & Knuckles_[^2] or _World Of Illusion_[^3].

-Many of us will remember the times of the ZX Spectrum where they appear on magazines with small games that we had to write by hand (usually in BASIC or assembler language), where any slightest error would make our game not work.
-Fortunately, today we can use more modern tools BASIC or assembler.
+Many of us will remember the times of the ZX Spectrum where they appeared in magazines with small games that we had to write by hand (usually in BASIC or assembler language), where any slightest error would make our game not work.
+Fortunately, today we can use more modern tools like BASIC or assembler.
 As it can be to use C language together with some library like SGDK or more modern editors that help us in the development of  our game.

 Of course there are more modern languages.
 But we want to remember that assembler was normally used for the developments and that at least using C we will abstract from them.
 This does not mean that it can no longer be used, since today, many people still work with assembler.